LumiSpy/lumispy/README.md

 If analysis using LumiSpy forms a part of published work, please consider recognising the code development by citing the project using the [Zenodo-DOI](https://doi.org/10.5281/zenodo.4640445).

-Instructions on how to install LumiSpy and get started: [installation guide](https://github.com/LumiSpy/lumispy/blob/main/INSTALLATION.md).
+Go to the documentation for instructions on how to install LumiSpy and get started with analysis: [Read the docs](lumispy.readthedocs.io).

 [Tutorials and example workflows](https://github.com/lumispy/lumispy-demos) have been curated as a series of Jupyter notebooks that you can work through